john-science/john-science.github.io/_posts/2023-04-23-intermediate-git.md

  create mode 160000 awesomelibrary
 ```

-If you aren't adding your submodule, but just checking out a repo that already has submodules, you'll want to type this to grab the submodule code and update it to the write commit:
+If you aren't starting from scratch, but just checking out a repo that already has submodules, you'll want to grab the submodule code and update it to the right commit:

 ```bash
 $ git submodule update --init --recursive
 ```

 Once submodules are initialized, they can be used like any other repository.
-That is, submoduels have their own branches and history.
+That is, submodules have their own branches and history.
 Let's try a simple submodule workflow:

 ```bash
 $ cd awesomelibrary/